 YAZOO The Other Side Of Love (1982)

 One of the occasional traits of standalone singles was how they were often quickly recorded and rush-released, due to an impending tour or upcoming greatest hits.
 In the case of YAZOO, it was the latter.
 One of only three co-writes by Alison Moyet and Vince Clarke, this bright if almost forgettable tune has been described by Moyet as “hateful”.
-However, ‘The Other Side of Love’ allowed Clarke to put his newly acquired Fairlight CMI through its paces, while an additional gospel flavour came from SYLVIA & THE SAPPHIRES on backing vocals.
+However, ‘The Other Side of Love’ allowed Clarke to put his newly acquired Fairlight CMI through its paces, while a gospel flavour came from SYLVIA & THE SAPPHIRES.

 Now available on the album ‘The Collection’ via Music Club Deluxe